xbarin02/x-compressor/README.md

 Because readable and maintainable code is key.
 The **x** is an easily verifiable and portable lossless data compressor.
 Source codes count less than 600 lines in total.
-A core library is 400 lines in pure C.
+A core library is less than 400 lines in pure C.

 Benchmarks
 ----------